 Students commit to a five (5) year high school enrollment that will meet the requirements for both a high school diploma and an Associate's Degree.
-Students will not receive their diploma until the end of the five (5) years.
+Grades earned in the Early College Program are not calculated into cumulative GPA due to the RCS grading scale not being used at the college level.